Ch3rryC0d3r/branch-cyoa-maker/README.md

 ## ✨ What is Branch?

-Branch is a visual editor + runtime that lets you build branching narratives — no heavy coding needed.
+Branch is a **visual editor + runtime** that lets you build branching narratives — no heavy coding needed.
-Use nodes, conditions, variables, inventory, and instantly playtest inside the app.
+Use **nodes, conditions, variables, inventory**, and instantly playtest inside the app.

 ---

 ## ⚡ Features

-- Visual node editor
+- 🎨 Visual node editor
-- Customizable themes
+- 🖌️ Customizable themes
-- Conditions & actions (e.g. `has_item:sword`, `var:gold > 5`)
+- 📜 Conditions & actions (e.g. `has_item:sword`, `var:gold > 5`)
-- Randomized branching
+- 🎲 Randomized branching
-- Variables + inventory built in
+- 📦 Variables + inventory built in
-- Undo / redo
+- ↩️ Undo / redo
-- Search & zoom nodes
+- 🔍 Search & zoom nodes
-- Play mode & instant feedback
+- ▶️ Play mode & instant feedback
-- Save / load stories as JSON
+- 💾 Save / load stories as JSON

 ---